 (B) If the surveyor encounters only minor deficiencies, licensure may be recommended based on an approved written plan of correction from the facility's administrator.

-(C) Copies of reduced-size floor plans on an 8 1/2-inch by 11-inch sheet must be submitted in duplicate to DHS for record/file use and for the facility's use for evacuation plan, fire alarm zone identification, etc. The plan must contain basic legible information such as scale, room usage names, actual bedroom numbers, doors, windows, and any other pertinent information.
+(C) Copies of reduced-size floor plans on an 8 1/2-inch by 11-inch sheet must be submitted in duplicate to HHSC for record/file use and for the facility's use for evacuation plan, fire alarm zone identification, etc. The plan must contain basic legible information such as scale, room usage names, actual bedroom numbers, doors, windows, and any other pertinent information.

 TITLE 26 HEALTH AND HUMAN SERVICES